 Paul Clark is the president of Save Our Seas Hawaii, and is the Director of the Princeville Chaperones Kid’s Club at the St. Regis Princeville since it reopened in 2009 and also coordinates all the private childcare, babysitting and unique guest adventures!
 Paul is the CEO of Earth Surge and Princeville Chaperones, a K-12 marine science teacher and USCG Captain for the last 10 years, a PADI Divemaster, and has worked as a scientific diver with the University of Hawai’i and State Department of Land and Natural Resources establishing Marine Protected Areas with the University of Hawai’i on the Big Island.
 Paul specializes in infant care, coral reef adventures and education for guests of all ages!

-Paul and his wife Bonni Clark are the owners of Princeville Chaperones Kids Club and Babysitting Services and operate The Young Voyagers Club at the St. Regis Princeville for children of all ages.
-They have five amazing children: Orion, Maya, Gaia, Isis and CJ.
+Paul is the owner of Princeville Chaperones Kids Club and Babysitting Services and operates The Young Voyagers Club at the St. Regis Princeville for children of all ages.
+He has 3 amazing children: Orion, Maya, and Isis.

 Bonni Clark is a licensed Marriage and Family Therapist in Hawaii and in California.
 She has been providing psychotherapy services for individuals, children and adults for over 15 years.
 Bonniholds a master’s degree from the California Institute of Integral studies in Counseling Psychology and Drama Therapy.
 Bonni has worked for the Hawaii Department of Education as a School Based Behavioral Health Specialist and as the Program Manager for Hawaii Behavioral health.